farcasterxyz/protocol/README.md

 };
 ```

-Casts created by all users are partially ordered and form a series of trees where  where each root is a Cast or Farcaster URI and each node is a Cast.
-Every signed Cast message represents an edge that connects two nodes, or a node to a root.
-It is impossible for a signed Cast Message to introduce a cycle in the tree, since a parent cannot reference its child without finalizing itself first, and a child that is modified to reference another parent turns into a distinct child.
+Short Text Casts can be represented as a series of trees, where each root is a Cast or URI, and each node is a Cast.
+This is a useful property for threading, since there is a determinstic order to how messages should be displayed in the UI during a back and forth conversation.
+It is impossible to break such a tree by introducing a cycle because of the requirement that every node must be hashed and signed before a child can reference it.
+If the parent or child attempts to change their `parentUri` after finalization, their hash changes making them a distinct node in the tree.

 <!-- Diagram of a Set of Short Text Casts -->